Optic Nerve Cupping: What Does It Mean When Your Doctor Says Your Cup Is Large?

 Is neuro-ophthalmology available in Gurgaon?

 Yes.
-Subspecialty neuro-ophthalmology care is available at Marengo Asia International Institute of Neuro and Spine, Sector 56, Gurugram.
+Subspecialty neuro-ophthalmology care is available in Gurgaon.
+Dr Shibal Bhartiya, known to be the best neuro-ophthalmologist in Gurgaon practices at Marengo Asia International Institute of Neuro and Spine, Sector 56, Gurugram.
+She is also the Program Director for the institute.
 The integrated facility includes MRI, MRA, MRV, EMG, ERG, video EEG, and vertigo laboratory under one roof — enabling same-institution multidisciplinary workup without inter-hospital referral delays.

 When should I see a neuro-ophthalmologist instead of a neurologist?